CrossCode: Gameplay

-The combat system involves attacking enemies in real-time using either a melee strike or a ranged ball launch.
+The combat system involves attacking enemies in real-time using either a melee strike or a ranged ball launch that deals damage.
 Players can also dodge or block enemy counter-attacks.
 Attacking earns experience points and circuit points.
 Experience points increase the player's statistics, and circuit points can be spent on a "circuit board" that allows the player to choose between different ability bonuses.
 When fighting, the player has a "rank" which increases until they cease battle, rewarding them for unbroken continuums of combat.
 Higher ranks let the player gain rare items and heal faster.

 Puzzles involve the same ball launching mechanic used in combat, sometimes requiring the player to hit items in a certain order or time limit.
 They comprise in-game items, such as switches, boxes, ice pellets, barriers, water bubbles, and fans.
 Depending on the current element the player has equipped, puzzle elements can react in multiple ways.

 Players can also use both in-game money and a bartering system to buy items, which can also be found in hidden chests scattered across the overworld.
 Items can either be food that is used to grant temporary buffs to the player's ability, or clothing that is equipped in their inventory.
 The player can also complete multiple side quests, such as obtaining items, hunting for treasures and racing opponents, that grant additional bonuses.

 Synopsis

-In CrossCode, players primarily control a mute character named Lea as she plays a fictional massively multiplayer online role-playing game (MMORPG) known as CrossWorlds.
+In CrossCode, players primarily control a silent protagonist named Lea as she plays a fictional massively multiplayer online role-playing game (MMORPG) known as CrossWorlds.
 It takes place in a physical environment on the moon Shadoon, where players control artificial "Avatars" that can regenerate at will and interact with in-game attacks and items.